richgrov/grover.sh/src/pages/there-is-no-shortage-of-excitement.md

 ---
 layout: "../layouts/BlogLayout.astro"
-title: "There is No Shortage of Exitement"
+title: "There is No Shortage of Excitement"
 pubDate: 2025-03-30
 description: Send this to anyone who thinks reality is dull
 ---